 I stopped making dulcimers when I was in my mid-twenties.
 I was traveling a lot and moving fairly often so I focused on performing rather than dulcimer making.
 I missed dulcimer making but it just wasn’t practical to have a shop during those years.

 I had stopped at dulcimer #78 in the Winter of 1983.
 78 dulcimers with my name in them made between 1975 and 1983 are out there somewhere.
-The only one in my possession is the dulcimer currently in the photo at the top of my web page.
-It came home a few years ago and it was built in 1981.

 Some internet sleuthing brought up another dulcimer I had made in 1981 that was up for sale.
 No, I didn’t buy it but I downloaded the pictures.
 During that time I used variations on a lute rose pattern as soundholes on several dulcimers.
 I also used teardrop or flame style f-holes on quite a few instruments back then.